ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 By default, Ansible will try to use native
 OpenSSH for remote communication when possible.
 This enables ControlPersist (a performance feature), Kerberos, and options in ``~/.ssh/config`` such as Jump Host setup.
 However, when using Enterprise Linux 6 operating systems as the control machine (Red Hat Enterprise Linux and derivatives such as CentOS), the version of OpenSSH may be too old to support ControlPersist.
 On these operating systems, Ansible will fallback into using a high-quality Python implementation of
 OpenSSH called 'paramiko'.
-If you wish to use features like Kerberized SSH and more, consider using Fedora, OS X, or Ubuntu as your control machine until a newer version of OpenSSH is available for your platform.
+If you wish to use features like Kerberized SSH and more, consider using Fedora, macOS, or Ubuntu as your control machine until a newer version of OpenSSH is available for your platform.

 Occasionally you'll encounter a device that doesn't support SFTP.
 This is rare, but should it occur, you can switch to SCP mode in :ref:`intro_configuration`.